Kilimanjaro Shira Route

 What is the Shira route cost?

 Follow Alice offers the Shira route as a seven-day group or private climb.
 It costs $2,585 per person (based on double occupancy).
 This includes seven days on the mountain and one day either side at our beautiful parter lodge in Moshi.
-For more information on inclusions and exclusions, as well as more details about the trip, head to our Kilimanjaro climb page.
+For more information on inclusions and exclusions, as well as more details about climb Kilimanjaro cost.

 “The climb was tough, but as a first-time high-altitude climber I never felt worried and always felt like I knew what was happening.”
 Stephen Hemmings